ItsJonQ/jonquach/_posts/on-the-line-productivity-ideas-from-restauarant-kitches.md

 Depending on the components of the order, tickets can be split across the line.
 Responsibility is delegated to the cooks working those associated stations (i.e. appetizers, mains, and sides).

-With every time comes expectation.
+With every ticket comes expectation.
 Expectation brings with it a timer that, in totality, determines the experience of that customer, the success of the night's service, and ultimately, the restaurant itself.

-Tickets, and all that they represent, must be intentionally organized, prioritized, coordinated, and executed in the highest order.
+Tickets, and all that they represent, must be organized, prioritized, coordinated, and executed in the highest order.

 **You live and die by your tickets.**